Dr Matthias Wienroth

 Since 2015, I have provided fora for scientific practitioners to learn more about social and ethical aspects of forensic genetics, aiming to enhance practitioners’ capacity for ethical deliberation in their scientific work.

-I have taught on social, ethical & regulatory aspects of forensic technologies uses in the criminal justice system on B.Sc. and M.Sc. programmes in Forensic Science.
+I have taught on social, ethical & regulatory aspects of forensic technologies uses in the criminal justice system on B.Sc. and M.Sc. programmes in Forensic Science (2013-2016); and on social and ethical aspects of genetics and genomics in clinical contexts on an M.Res. programme for Neuromuscular Diseases (2017) and on an M.Sc. programme for Genomic Medicine (2018).

-- Wienroth M. Governing Anticipatory Technology Practices.
-Forensic DNA Phenotyping and the Forensic Genetics Community in Europe.
-New Genetics and Society 2018.
-In Press.
+- Wienroth M. Governing anticipatory technology practices.
+Forensic DNA phenotyping and the forensic genetics community in Europe.
+New Genetics and Society 2018, 37(2), 137-152.

 - Wienroth M, Caffrey L, Wolfe C, McKevitt C. Patient-initiated recruitment for clinical research: Evaluation of an outpatient letter research statement.
-Health Expectations 2018, e-pub ahead of print.
+Health Expectations 2018, 21(2), 494-500.

 - Buchanan N, Staubach F, Wienroth M, Pfaffelhuber P, Surdu M, Lipphardt A, Köttgen A, Syndercombe-Court D, Lipphardt V. Forensic DNA phenotyping legislation cannot be based on "Ideal FDP" - a response to Caliebe, Krawczak and Kayser (2017).
-Forensic Science International: Genetics 2018, epub ahead of print.
+Forensic Science International: Genetics 2018, 34, e13-e14.

 - Wienroth M, Goldschmidt P. Facilitating creative equality in art-science: A methodological experiment.
 Leonardo 2017, 50(1), 42-46.